Zbee/aHawk/readme.md

   - [X] Add items
   - [X] Check on items
   - [ ] Use JS to keep the time from/to updates accurate
+  - [ ] Determine player with largest share of an item
+  - [ ] Indicate coverage of an item (100%=tracking all day or longer, less%= started tracking sometime in last 24 hours)
 - [ ] Notifications
   - [ ] Subscribe to items
   - [ ] Get notifications from subscriptions